LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/prevent-consumer-interruptions.md

 #### Previously, I enabled this behavior by manually adding the environment variables discussed above to an environment.
 Does my implementation still work?

 Yes.
-In the November 2021 release, we changed things so that all bots prevent inadvertent context switching by default.
+In the November 2021 release, we changed things so that all bots prevent consumer interruptions by default.

-In previous releases, the blocking behavior was existing functionality that you could manually enable by `adding system_handleIntermediateUserMessage`, `system_intermediateBotMessage`, and `system_intermediateBotResponseTimeout` to the environment that’s linked to your bot.
+In previous releases, the behavior was existing functionality that you could manually enable by adding the same environment variables described above: `system_handleIntermediateUserMessage`, `system_intermediateBotMessage`, and `system_intermediateBotResponseTimeout`.
 If this is your case, your implementation still works, and no change is required by you.
 The feature works as it did previously.
 Your custom values for the variables are simply used to control the behavior.